andyvroberts/apricot/DataZonesA.md

 └── Consumer Layer
 ```

 This simple organisation allows many data management features to be applied.
-For example, rules can be created for automatic metadata tagging of business context, application of data access policies, and automatic execution of archival/deletion processes.
+For example, rules can be created for automatic metadata tagging of business context (within data governance tools), application of data access policies, and automatic execution of archival/deletion processes.

 A simple example of a daily database table ingest of a generic financial policy with payments is shown below.
 <br>